Dear Mr. Harper:

 Jim Travers' column on May 4 helped me with that new understanding of RCMP, politics and media.

-my blog posted the day before, in which I revealed that the news of RCMP's income trust probe in the middle of the election played a significant part in my assessment of the polls and in my decision of "limited participation" in the campaign.
+When Mr. Travers' column was published, I thought it was prompted by my blog posted the day before, in which I revealed that the news of RCMP's income trust probe in the middle of the election played a significant part in my assessment of the polls and in my decision of "limited participation" in the campaign.
 Initially, I thought Mr. Travers was criticizing RCMP for playing politics, as a few other pundits and political operatives had done.
 Studying his column again, however, I learned that RCMP is a "revered", "untouchable" organization with "star power" and an "iconic" image in Canada.
 It's almost taboo for politicians to criticize the Horsemen.
 But, like most other organizations, RCMP is not without its failings and Mr. Travers cited sponsorship scandal and Maher Arar affair as examples.
 On second reading, I also got the feeling that Mr. Travers hinted about RCMP's role in the crime against Cecilia Zhang.

 With this fresh knowledge, I looked back and gained a better understanding of your words and actions after the election.

 Just a week after you won the election, you paid a high-profile visit to RCMP headquarters and toured their child exploitation investigative unit.
 It was reported that you were particularly concerned about child exploitation cases.
 At the time, your visit and the photo-op stirred fresh criticism of RCMP's alleged meddling in the election and your attempt to take advantage of RCMP's iconic image.
-I interpreted it as a positive sign because I do think (and
+I interpreted it as a positive sign because I do think (and said so in my Report) that the underage girl(s) in my story were exploited or manipulated.
+Re-examining your visit, I figured that you risked those criticisms to send me (and others) a clear signal that you, like every politician else, would support RCMP unwaveringly, and thus questioning RCMP's role in Cecilia case would be off-limit.

 I also remembered you said that Canada is a great country and RCMP helps making it so.
 (I believe you said those lines but could not be sure of the setting.
 Because of my illness, it's not easy for me to do thorough research now.)
 You repeated the same message on May 25 when you spoke to reporters at RCMP's Vancouver headquarters, just three days after I hastily visited Ottawa and contacted your office for the first time.